-In 2003, the estimated total cost of personal health care in Delaware is approximately 5 billion dollars.
-The figure shows estimates both in Current dollars and in Constant 2003 dollars.
+In 2004, the estimated total cost of personal health care in Delaware is approximately 5.3 billion dollars.
+The figure shows estimates both in Current dollars and in Constant 2004 dollars.
 From 1980 to 1990, the personal health care sector grew at 12% per year in current dollar terms (6% in constant dollars using revised inflation data).
 During that same period, the population increased by about 1% per year.
-Since 1990, the real growth rate has slowed to 6%.
-In the first half of the decade this rate was even lower, but in the last few years it appears to be increasing again (averaging 11% per year since 2000).
+Between 1991 and 1995, the rate of growth slowed to 8.7%.
+Between 1996-2000, growth slowed again, this time to 5.8%.
 Rising wages of health care providers augurs increased expenditures on health care services and, hence, an expanding industry.
-The Census of Service Industries (1997) reports that revenue/receipts of health care providers indeed are on the rise.
+The Census of Service Industries reports that revenue/receipts of health care providers indeed are on the rise.
 Moreover, the CSI estimate of total revenue/receipts falls within an acceptable range of the CADSR estimate.
 The greatest pressure on expenditures is from the hospitals account.